 But what if your loved one doesn’t like sweets?
 The perfect solution for that is the 돈 빼빼로 (donppaeppaero)!
 This is a popular gift idea that was inspired by the Pepero snack.
 You need to roll up some paper bills to make it look like Pepero sticks.
 Then put these rolled-up bills in a rectangular box similar to that of a Pepero’s.
 The finished product would then be the “Money Pepero.”

 A Pepero for yourself

 Or, if you want, perhaps find a Korean to treat to Pepero on November 11th to have a feel of one of Korea’s traditions!
-It doesn’t have to be a Valentine’s Day-like exchange, just a show of friendship or appreciation.
+It doesn’t have to be a Valentine’s Day-like exchange, just a show of appreciation or friendship.

-How do you say Happy Pepero Day?
+How do you say “Happy Pepero Day?”

 If you want to greet someone “Happy Pepero Day,” you can say it as 빼빼로데이 축하해요! (ppaeppaerodei chukahaeyo!) in Korean.
 Pepero Day is a celebration; thus, it’s just right to greet one another on this special day.
 You can also write this down on a note that comes with your Pepero gift.
 You can master how to write this correctly in Hangeul by learning the Korean alphabet.

 If you’d like to express your appreciation in Korean better during this day, learning the Korean language will help a lot.
 Start with the basics and work your way up through our structured online courses.
 You’ll be surprised at how well you can speak Korean in just 90 days!